Application savings are locked behind infrastructure credibility

 The largest cloud cost savings live in application code owned by other teams.
 Reaching them requires trust built through infrastructure wins.

-The largest cost savings live in application code owned by other teams.
+Once the configuration layer is exhausted, the largest remaining cost savings live in application code owned by other teams.

-Infrastructure optimization handles the configuration layer: autoscaling, resource allocation, instance scheduling, storage tiering, orphan cleanup.
+Infrastructure optimization handles the configuration layer: autoscaling, resource allocation, instance scheduling, and orphan cleanup.
 Results land within a billing cycle.
 But the configuration layer has diminishing returns, and the remaining cost drivers are application-owned: services, queries, caching patterns, code that belongs to other teams.

 The cheapest savings land first.
 The biggest ones come last, because they depend on the knowledge and credibility that infrastructure work builds.